 diagnosis.
 Thereby the MNP 2.0 study paved the way for the comprehensive implementation of

 advanced molecular diagnostics into routine neuropathological assessment of primary CNS tumors in

 children and adolescents.
 All molecular analyses were performed in close collaboration with the

 After a run-time of 5 years and successful registration of more than 1,800 patients, recruitment for the MNP2.0 study is ending November 2020.

-MNP 2.0 is funded by the German Childhood Cancer Foundation and runs in cooperation with the HIT network of the Society for Pediatric Hematology and Oncology.
+The MNP 2.0 was funded by the German Childhood Cancer Foundation and performed in cooperation with the HIT network of the Society for Pediatric Oncology and Hematology (GPOH).